RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 **4) How did the attacker establish persistence?**

-We're going to go through these commands and examine exactly what this attacker did.
+We're going to go through these commands and examine exactly what was done by the adversary.

 * id

-Checks to see what user they are currently.
+Checks to see what user they are currently and the privileges associated.

-* python 3 -c 'import pt;pty.spawn("bin/bash")'
+* python3 -c 'import pt;pty.spawn("bin/bash")'

-They then import the pty module to spawn a more stable shell.
+They then import the pty module to spawn a more stable bash shell because they have the required permissions.

 However, this is still not persistent.

 * ls -lAh

-The adversary then begins looking for files, including hidden files.
+The adversary then begins looking for files, including hidden files and their permissions.

 * cat .overpass

 The . in front of overpass indicates it is a hidden file.
-They cat it to view the hidden file looking for information to escalate privileges.
+They cat it to view the hidden file looking for credentials to escalate privileges.

 * su james

 It looks like they found a user, you can see they enter the password.
 These were both likely found in the hidden file.
+They switch their bash user from www/data to james.

 * cd ~

-Now that they are user James they are going to cd to the home directory.
+Now that they are user james, they are going to cd to the home directory.
 The ~ is unnecessary because they could have just used cd for this.

 * sudo -l]

-Another error by the adversary, they were trying to list privileges but added a ]
+Another mistake by the adversary, they were trying to list privileges but added a ]

 * sudo -l

-Finally they were able to list privileges of their compromised user, james.
-Specifically, what commands james can run as root.
+Finally, they were able to list privileges of their compromised user james.
+The adversary learnes here what commands they can now run as root.

 ```
 User james may run the following commands on overpass-production:
     (ALL : ALL) ALL
 ```

 The attacker got lucky here.
-James can run all commands as root.
+James has access to all commands.

 * sudo cat /etc/shadow